National Black Graduate Student Association: Founding

-In May 1989, Robert M. Sellers, Todd C. Shaw, Robert Brown, Daria Kirby, Lisa Brown, and Thomas LaVeist—graduate students at the University of Michigan—planned and hosted the National Black Graduate Student Conference (NBGSC) to "address some of the issues that the African American community faced."
+In May 1989, Robert M. Sellers, Todd C. Shaw, Robert Brown, Daria Kirby, Lisa M. Brown, and Thomas LaVeist—graduate students at the University of Michigan—planned and hosted the National Black Graduate Student Conference (NBGSC) to "address some of the issues that the African American community faced."
 Sellers, who chaired the planning committee, stated that the NBGSC was designed to "provide an opportunity for African American graduate students to develop professionally as well as serve as a forum for future researchers and professionals."
 At the first NBGSC black graduate students from across the United States participated in paper presentations, professional workshops, and round-table discussions related to the professional development of African American students and the black community.
 The conference had attendees from over 25 universities, including the University of Kentucky, Howard University, Northern Illinois University, Case Western Reserve University, and Texas A&M University.

 With help from the Office of Minority Affairs at the University of Michigan, the conference planning committee hosted a successful three-day event.
 James S. Jackson, Associate Dean and Professor of Psychology at the University of Michigan, credited the black graduate students with contributing to the university’s commitment to the "value of diversity in intellectual inquiry and teaching."
 Jackson stated that the "overwhelming response and involvement of graduate students across the country is a testament to the need and importance of this meeting."
 As result of the NBGSC, the conference attendees decided to create a national organization that would address issues concerning black graduates.
 The NBGSA was proposed at the end of the national conference in 1989.

 The association's pro tempore national president was Todd C. Shaw, a doctoral student at the University of Michigan.
 His executive board consisted of Jacqueline M. Davis, graduate student at Mississippi State University as Vice-President; Donna Cochran, graduate student at the University of Michigan as Recording Secretary; Barbara Gates, doctoral candidate at the University of Michigan as Corresponding Secretary; and Minora Sharpe, graduate student at Pennsylvania State University as Treasurer.
 With Shaw as president, the initial constitution to establish the association was written.

 The second annual conference was held at Mississippi State University in 1990.
 On the final day of the conference, the official constitution of the NBGSA was voted upon and adopted by conference attendees.
 New officers were elected to formally establish the association.
 Phyllis Gray-Ray, Associate Professor of Sociology, Anthropology, and Social Work at Mississippi State University, served as the first National Advisory Chair and became the first Executive Director of NBGSA.
 Mississippi State University became NBGSA's home in 1994, and the association remained in that location until 1997.